Student Wellbeing

 We believe girls learn best when they feel:

-Our wellbeing framework ensures every student is cared for academically, socially and emotionally, from their very first day.
+Our wellbeing framework ensures every student is supported academically, socially and emotionally from their very first day at Collegiate.

 Every student is different.
-We tailor career development to individuals and allow students the required space to define their own needs.
-We conduct personal interviews with each student and engage with their Mentor groups and families to get a comprehensive picture.
+We tailor career development to the individual, allowing students the space to explore their interests and define their own goals.
+Personal interviews with students, along with ongoing engagement with Mentor groups and families, help us build a comprehensive understanding of each student’s aspirations and needs.

 wellbeing